 After that I visited the ‘Neighbours‘ shop out of curiosity and wasted a bit more money in there before taking a quick peek at the Crown Casino and then it was off to Albert Park which plays host to the Australian F1 Grand Prix each March.
 Of course bugger all was happening there now but it was literally just a pit stop (pun intended) en-route to St Kilda to visit my old haunts.
 I saw the house and hostel where I stayed though the latter had closed down.

 I also saw the iconic laughing face of Luna Park, a few cake shops and walked along the beach at sunset before necking a couple of quick beers in my old locals ‘The Espy’ and ‘The George’.
-Some people say that laughter is the medicine of life but not for an asthmatic like me who needs inhalers and unlike the UK and Japan these are freely available over the counter in Australia so i stocked up on a few of them too.
+Some people say that laughter is the medicine of life but not for an asthmatic like me who needs inhalers!!
+Unlike the UK and Japan, these are freely available over the counter in Australia so I stocked up on a few of them too.

 My final calls of duty were meeting up with cousin Dan and then going to ‘Hungry Jacks’ for a set meal which I couldn’t even manage to finish.
 Not used to that kind of generous portion I guess and it was also strange to be in a country where I understand everything being said around me.
 Not such a good thing to be honest and it shows how much I can shut myself off in public from the Japanese if I choose to do so.